Shourav-Deb/Data-Mining-YouTube-Insights/README.md

 ## What This Repository Contains

-- **Project instruction manual** covering the full end-to-end workflow and final project direction.
+- **Project instruction manual:** covering the full end-to-end workflow and final project direction.
-- **Task-by-task lab work** organized around the main stages of the project.
+- **Task-by-task lab work:** organized around the main stages of the project.
-- **Implemented code files** for the core data mining tasks completed across the labs.
+- **Implemented code files:** for the core data mining tasks completed across the labs.
-- **Reports / outputs for each task** to help readers understand the process and results.
+- **Reports / outputs for each task:** to help readers understand the process and results.
-- **Extra lab materials and toolkit resources** to support planning, scope control, and project presentation.
+- **Output plots:** to help understand the outcome plots.
-- **Validation materials** for practicing concepts and checking understanding based on the completed work.
+- **Validation materials:** for practicing concepts and checking understanding based on the completed work.

 ## Project Workflow